Ruamrudee International School: Performing Arts Center (PAC)

 The 300-seat, tiered Performing Arts Center (PAC) is where students present their band, choir, drama, and musical productions.
 The PAC is a space for showcasing student and faculty talent shows, the annual Easter and Christmas performances, and the TEDxYouth talks.
 The theater features a proscenium stage with mirrored practice rooms and two dressing rooms.
 The PAC has been used for the school's adaptation of musicals such as Bye Bye Birdie, Legally Blonde, and Once on This Island.
 Seasonal choirs showings are hosted throughout the year.
 Band performances are hosted throughout the year to present the progression band classes in school.

-The Nest (CPD Room)

-The Nest, previously known as the CPD room, is a conference room located above the high school portion of the canteen.
-Access to the room are located at the stair located in the canteen or through the second floor bridge on the second floor of the high school building.
-The octagonal room features rhombus-shaped tables that can be combined to create a hexagonal table.
-The Nest is often used for conferences and retreats for events such as Student Council or National Honors Society.

-Maker Space/Middle School Workshop

-The middle school workshop or the maker space is a place for students to explore themselves with new technology and workshop equipment.
-Students who seek to explore the field of STEM can take advantage of equipments such as 3d printers and wide screen TVs.
-Those who seek to engage in hands-on activities may enjoy exploring the workshop portion of the space.
-Equipments such as saws, hammer, nails, wooden planks, and other.

-Prior to the school year of 2017 - 2018, the maker space did not contain equipments of the same sort.
-Previously, the maker space provided students with games and gadgets such as connect four, jenga, knex, and perler beads.
-Although a 3d printer was available for use in the beginning, the machine had restricted usage.

-Pools

-RIS boasts two pools: Phoenix pool measures 25m x 50m—officially Olympic size and concurrent with FINA standards; Godbout pool, a 25m pool, has an automatic salt-chlorination filter system.
-The Phoenix pool went through upgrades such as PVC lining, starter blocks for both short- and long-course events, a synthetic rubber pool deck, a scoreboard, a timing system with highly sensitive touchpads, and sails extending across the entire pool.

 Mini-Theater (Redeemer)

 The Mini-Theater, located on the 6th floor of Redeemer building, is a small movie theater used for showing of movies or videos.
 The theater capacity of 20 people limits it for in-class use rather than school-wide use.